LAST UPDATED: 3/6/26 – Guide to Hiking the Inca Trail

 Best Time to Visit (May – June, October – November)

-Because the trails tend to be crowded during the dry season, and in less than stellar conditions during the wet season, the best times to make the hike to Machu Picchu on the Inca Trail tend to be during the shoulder seasons between the wet and dry seasons.
-During the months of May and June, as well as during the months of October and November, you will find fewer crowds on the trail than during the peak of the dry season.
-The trail also tends to be in much better condition than it is during the peak of the wet season.
+Because the trails tend to be crowded during the dry season, and in less-than-stellar conditions during the wet season, the best times to make the hike to Machu Picchu on the Inca Trail tend to be during the shoulder seasons between the wet and dry seasons.

 Hiking the Inca Trail to Machu Picchu

-As you read the itineraries that I have included below, please keep in mind that you can hike this trail at any pace that is comfortable for you.
-I have included a few different options for itineraries that you can use, but there are tour companies that extend this trip out to up to a week as well.
-All-in-all, the classic Inca Trail to Machu Picchu is roughly a 26 mile (or 43 kilometers) trek if you do the entire thing, so breaking that up into manageable day hikes will depend greatly on your ability and the time constraints that you are working with.
+As you read the itineraries below, please remember you can hike this trail at any pace comfortable for you.
+In fact, I have included a few different options for itineraries that you can use.
+However, there are tour companies that extend this trip up to a week as well.

 Day 1

-It is a 37-mile or 60-kilometer drive on roads that wind thru the mountains and small villages so, it will take you 75-90 minutes to make the journey.
+It is a 37-mile or 60-kilometer drive on roads that wind through the mountains and small villages, so it will take you 75-90 minutes to make the journey.
 Please make sure you leave yourself enough time to get to the train station by early morning.
 If you are hiking the Inca Trail with a tour company, chances are they will be organizing this transportation for you.
 Please be sure to check with them on the logistics before you arrive in Cusco.

 Taxi